 The Iowa caucus is a bit of a toss-up, but Sanders seems poised to win both it and New Hampshire eight days later.
 It doesn't actually matter much who "wins" Iowa, because it's likely that Sanders, Biden, Buttigieg and Warren will all come away with delegates, and the spread among them is likely to be negligible.
 It'll be more about perceived momentum and exceeding or disappointing expectations, and what that means in terms of campaign contributions, media coverage and buzz in the days after Iowa.
 If Bernie's more motivated and passionate supporters turn out in greater numbers, he will take Iowa.
 If the pragmatists can sway the undecided with their caucus night arguments, Biden will probably eke out a narrow victory.
 If Klobuchar, Yang and other more moderate candidates fail to meet the requisite 15% support threshold to be viable at individual caucus sites, their voters may trot over to the Biden camp and push him over the top.
 Warren has a strong ground game and could still surprise.
 But no matter what, the top four contenders—and maybe Klobuchar, too—should emerge from Iowa with their hopes intact.

 Then comes New Hampshire, in Bernie's backyard, and it will be a shocker if he doesn't win there.
-Then, South Carolina, where Biden's deep support among African American voters gives him a significant advantage, although if Sanders wins both Iowa and New Hampshire, his momentum should help him close the gap.
-Then, Nevada, where there's been much less polling, but it appears to be a Biden-Sanders dogfight.
-Warren has built a deeper field operation in more states than the others, so even if she fails to win any of the early contests, she's likely to hang on for a while and try to accrue delegates.
+Then Nevada, where there's been much less polling, but it appears to be a Biden-Sanders dogfight, though Sanders may be pulling away.
+Then South Carolina, where Biden's deep support among African American voters gives him a significant advantage, although if Sanders sweeps Iowa, New Hampshire and Nevada, his momentum may help him close the gap.
+Warren has built a deeper field operation in more states than most of the others, so even if she fails to win any of these early contests, she's likely to hang on through Super Tuesday and try to accrue delegates.